opturtio/Cyber-Security-Base-Project/doc/Vulnerabilities.md

 **Repository link:** [Cyber-Security-Base-Project](https://github.com/opturtio/Cyber-Security-Base-Project)

-This project is a deliberately vulnerable Flask-based notes application built to demonstrate five real vulnerabilities from the OWASP Top 10 (2021).
+This project is a deliberately vulnerable Flask-based notes application built to demonstrate five real vulnerabilities from the [OWASP Top 10 (2021)](https://owasp.org/www-project-top-ten/).
 The goal was to not only implement these flaws but also provide working fixes that are commented out in the code.
 Screenshots demonstrating the before/after states are stored in the [doc/screenshots/](../doc/screenshots/) directory.

 The application includes user login and deletition, note creation and deletion, and a PostgreSQL-backed database.
 Below are five intentionally implemented vulnerabilities, each explained in terms of its severity, its location in the codebase, and the steps required to fix it.

-### Flaw 1: SQL Injection (OWASP A03 – Injection)
+### Flaw 1: SQL Injection (OWASP A03:2021 – Injection)

 **Location:** [backend/database.py](/backend/database.py#L17-L26), in the `fetch_user_by_username` function.